A Conference for Ex-Addicts, recovering addicts, addicts & those with a heart for addicts

 Alison has been part of our Fixed conferences from the beginning.
 For the last 23 years Alison, has travelled across the UK and other nations to communicate God’s truths.
 Prior to this, Alison spent many years battling alcohol addiction and using recreational drugs on the party scene.
 Her experience with the horrors of addiction led her to develop a chaplaincy ministry for women in Suffolk who are involved in the sex industry.
 Alison is a gifted speaker and a mentor to emerging evangelists.

-Anthony and his band from Victory Outreach have been involved in leading worship at Fixed for the past four years, both in the evening & for the entire day.
+Anthony and his band from Victory Outreach have been involved in leading worship at Fixed for the past five years, both in the evening & for the entire day.
 We have the pleasure of him & the band doing the same again this year.
 He has been a worship leader at VO since the late 1990s in London and became part of VO’s international worship leadership team in 2009.
 Anthony is currently the worship leader at VO in Manchester.
 He continues to serve on VO’s international team, coordinating music for all their international conferences.

 Barry grew up in Salford, Greater Manchester.
 At 16, he left school with no qualifications and became drawn into the Manchester music and drugs scene.
 This led to a life of heroin addiction and drug dealing.
 After being dependent on heroin for fifteen years and spending a number of terms in prison, Barry had what he describes as a ‘religious experience’, which resulted in his life being totally transformed.
 He is a contemporary communicator who is humorous, passionate and inspirational.

-Dawn will be leading worship for us alongside Anthony Farrell, as she did last year.
+Dawn will be leading worship for us alongside Anthony Farrell, as she did at Fixed ‘19.
 She is a singer/songwriter from the UK with a heart for Jesus, leading worship and being a light in the darkness.
 Her name “Elektra” means bright shining light.
 Dawn leads “Soul Collective” – a worship outfit made up of leaders and musicians.
 Songs that Dawn has written have recently been played on Radio 1 and also Songs of Praise!
 Dawn is passionate about reaching hearts through the gift of music and there is nothing she loves more than singing and writing songs about the love of God.

 Gram has served prison sentences for football related violence, assault, robbery and theft.
 He eventually ended up living rough on the streets of Middlesbrough.
 After ending up in a coma due to alcohol abuse, Gram was prayed for & to the doctor’s amazement, he pulled through.
 This led to him giving his life over to Jesus.
 Gram is the author or two books about his life ‘One Step Beyond’ and ‘It Must Be Love’.
 He now heads up a charity called Sowing Seeds Ministries which brings the Christian message to prisoners and ex-offenders.